Q: Why should I seek counseling or therapy?

 A: Frequency of sessions is your choice, however I find that anything less than twice per month does not allow for depth work to occur.
 Sometimes people take breaks and return.
 Sometimes people begin with more frequency and reduce sessions as symptoms are decreased.

 Q: What changes can I expect in my life?

 A: Since therapy often involves discussing unpleasant aspects of your life, you may experience uncomfortable feelings like sadness, guilt, anger, frustration, loneliness and helplessness as we begin.
 I encourage you to discuss these feelings with me as they come up in our sessions.
 Building awareness of feelings through therapy often leads to better relationships, solutions to specific problems, a significant reduction in feelings of distress, and a sense of freedom derived from honest self-assessment and improved communication.
-You may find that you develop increased insight, new coping skills, and an improved capacity to relate to others.
+You may find that you develop increased insight, new coping skills, and an improved capacity to relate to self and others.
 Many people say that they begin to make better choices.
 My approach is founded on the belief that individuals have strengths and internal resources for their own empowerment.